Las Vegas Motor Speedway: Purchase by Bruton Smith, expansion and subsequent decline

-The infield of the Las Vegas Motor Speedway, pictured in 2004.
+Chris Powell (pictured in 2024) was the general manager of Las Vegas Motor Speedway from 1998 to 2025.

 In December 1998, Bruton Smith announced plans to buy out LVMS and its complex for around $215 million, with Smith stating to renovate amenities with the purchase and to sell off 300 acres of industrial space.
 He later appointed Chris Powell, a former media relations manager for the NASCAR Winston Cup Series and the R. J. Reynolds Tobacco Company as the track's general manager.
-In 2000, LVMS officials modified its 3/8 mi oval and renamed it the "Bullring".
+In 2000, LVMS officials modified its 0.375 mi oval and renamed it the "Bullring".

 In 2006, Powell announced a $25-27 million renovation project that aimed to overhaul the existing track.
 Major changes announced in the press release included changing the banking in the turns from 12 to 20 degrees, increasing capacity to 141,000, a new infield media center, a redesigned garage, and narrowing the racing surface to 50 feet; a 20 feet difference.
 The track changes were met with mixed reviews at the time; drivers Jeff Burton, Kyle Busch, and Tony Stewart all criticized the changes, in contrast to Review-Journal writer Ron Kantowski, who praised the changes and Bruton Smith.
 In 2011, the track won rights to host the flagship branch of Electric Daisy Carnival (EDC) after EDC oversaw controversy in its previous location, Los Angeles.
 That same year, the track experienced its first fatal auto racing accident when longtime IndyCar driver Dan Wheldon died in an accident in the 2011 IZOD IndyCar World Championship on the race's 11th lap.
 In 2017, the drag strip was expanded to four lanes to accommodate four cars racing at once.
 In 2018, the track won rights to host another NASCAR Cup Series weekend in the fall.

+Patrick Lindsey (pictured in 2025) has served as the track's general manager since 2025.

 Since the mid-2010s, the track has decreased its capacity multiple times.
 In 2015, the track announced the removal of 15,000 seats in the third and fourth turns to make way for RV parking.
 In 2017, the track decreased capacity to around 80,000 seats to make way for increased premium seating options.
 Two years later, the Review-Journal reported another significant decrease in capacity, with the track refusing to state the exact amount of seats that were still remaining; the report came after the track recorded its lowest attendance recorded for a NASCAR Cup Series race at the 2018 South Point 400.
 In 2025, Powell announced his retirement as general manager of LVMS following the 2025 Pennzoil 400, with Shriners Children's Open executive director Patrick Lindsey named as his successor.